SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 print(msg)  # prints value of a variable
 ```

-## Reading Integers from the Console
+## Reading User Input in Integer Type

-In order to read an integer number from the console, we have to **declare a variable** and to use the built-in functions `input(…)` for reading a text line from the system console and `int(…)` to convert the text line into an integer number:
+To read a user input as an integer, it is necessary to **declare a variable** and use the built-in functions `input (…)` to read a text line from the console and `int (…)` to convert a text value to numerical:

 ```python
 num = int(input())
 ```

 If it weren't for this conversion, for the program **every number** will be just **text** with which **we wouldn't be able to do** arithmetic operations.
-When using `input(…)` we can include a message for the user which guides them towards what is required from them to type as input, for example:
+When using `input(…)` we can include a prompt to the user to tell them what we want them to enter, for example:

 ```python
 size = int(input('Enter the size = '))
 ```

-### Example: Calculation of the area of a square with side **а**
+### Example: Calculating a Square Area with Length of a Side **a**

 Let's take the following program as an example.
-It reads an integer, multiplies it by itslef (i.e. **squares it **) and prints the result of the multiplication.
+It reads an integer, multiplies it by itself (i.e. **squares it**) and prints the result of the multiplication.
 This is how we can calculate the area of a square by using a given length of its side **a**:

 ```python
 a = int(input('a = '))